International Student Orientation

 Spring Orientation will be held Monday, March 16, through Friday March 20.
 Check-in will be at 9 a.m. on Monday, March 16.

 Assessments will be conducted during orientation week.
 Please check back the last week of January 2020 for more details about registration and dates.

 Workshops will cover such topics as immigration rules, campus health services, health insurance, registering for classes, using MyPortal and equity programs on campus.
 On the first day of orientation, you will receive assignments for days, times and locations of workshops.

 Steps to Prepare for Your First Quarter

 Follow the steps below and be sure to read the FAQs for Admitted Students.

-Fall Registration Opens at 8 a.m.
-(Pacific Time) on Friday, July 12
+Spring Registration Opens at 8 A.M.
+Pacific Time on Friday, February 28.

 Register for classes as soon as possible when your registration date arrives.
 Classes fill up quickly!
 Review the steps below for more information.